Subscribe to stay updated

 In this explainer article, we’ll be looking at:

-How and why the plastic tax came about
+How and why the Plastic Packaging Tax (PPT) came about

-How to beat the plastic tax by optimising your packaging
+How to beat the tax by optimising your packaging

 It all started with the Plastic Bag Tax